SCOPE (logo)

 • Access to hospital reports

-The objective of SCOPE is to strengthen relationships between hospitals, community services, and primary care in order to improve care delivery for complex patients who may not have access to an interdisciplinary care team.
+The objective of SCOPE is to strengthen relationships between hospitals, community services, and primary care, in order to improve care delivery for complex patients who may not have access to an interdisciplinary care team.

-Over the years, the program has expanded to over 14 sites across Ontario.
+Over the years, the program has expanded to over 16 sites across Ontario.

-Some of the other SCOPE Programs in the region:
+Other SCOPE Programs in the region:

 Mississauga Health SCOPE

-SCOPE in Mississauga launched in March 2023, with 30 PCPs registered for the program.
+SCOPE in Mississauga launched in March 2023 and is open for all Mississauga-based primary care providers for registration.
 The SCOPE model promotes patient-centred interdisciplinary care, which is the foundation of Ontario Health Teams (OHT).
+The goal of SCOPE is to:

-• Reduce emergency department visits
+• Reduce emergency department visits.

-• Provide patients with more equitable and pragmatic access to team based care and specialists
+• Provide patients with more equitable and pragmatic access to team-based care and specialists.

-• Establish an effective channel to deliver best practices and emerging standards of care
+• Establish an effective channel to deliver best practices and emerging standards of care.

-• Provide an opportunity for ongoing physician engagement
+• Provide an opportunity for ongoing physician engagement.

 Click to open PDF file